Seacroft Hospital

-Seacroft Hospital is based in York Road in the area of Seacroft, Leeds, West Yorkshire, England and is operated by the Leeds Teaching Hospitals NHS Trust.
+Seacroft Hospital is a hospital located on York Road in the area of Seacroft, Leeds, West Yorkshire, England and is operated by the Leeds Teaching Hospitals NHS Trust.
+It is home to the Rob Burrow Centre for Motor Neurone Disease and acts as one of Leeds' three community diagnostic centres, designed to offer "a broad range of diagnostic tests closer to patients' homes".

 History

 A decision was made in 1893 to establish a facility to care for people with infectious diseases.
 A tented hospital was created at the Seacroft Estate, which had been the location of the former Manston Hall.
 The present facility was built in 1904: there were beds for 482 patients when it first opened.
 The clock tower, which also serves as a water tower holding 28,000 gallons of water, was built at the same time; it is a Grade II listed building.
 The hospital joined the National Health Service in 1948.

 By 2008, many of the hospital buildings were in a poor state of repair and the health authority considered selling off the older parts of the hospital for redevelopment.

 The hospital was noted in 2009 for its unique and positive use of the Nintendo video game Wii Fit to assist patients with prosthetic limbs in learning how to use them effectively.

 Part of the site was sold to the Homes and Communities Agency in 2014 for around £6 million.
 In 2015 the developers Keepmoat and Strata announced their plans to build about 700 homes there.